BestReviews is reader-supported and may earn an affiliate commission. Details

 Not ideal for some very small or older dogs, but it holds up to serious play and chewing by active dogs.

 A large toy that can entertain dogs of all sizes.
-Has a log for hiding three squeaking chipmunks.
+Has a log for hiding the included 3 squeaking chipmunks.
 Made of plushy material.

 Active chewers could easily tear the soft material apart.

 Affordable.
 For breeds of all sizes.
 Infused with baking soda to promote dental health.
 Ridges stimulate gums.
 Intensely strong rubber chew toy.
 Improves breath.

 Best for hardcore chewers.

 Affordable.
 Multiple layers of stitching for extra durability.
 Excellent for outdoor play.
 Floats on water.
 Vibrant design is hard to lose outside.
 Available in small and large sizes.